Ivan Goremykin: Biography

 Goremykin was born on 8 November 1839 into a noble family.
 In 1860 he completed studies at the Imperial School of Jurisprudence and became a lawyer in Saint Petersburg.
 In the Senate, Goremykin became responsible for agriculture in Congress Poland.
 In 1866 he was appointed as vice governor in Płock and in 1869 in Kielce.
-In 1891 he was appointed as deputy minister of justice, considered being an expert on the "peasant question".
+In 1891 he was appointed as deputy minister of justice, considered an expert on the "peasant question".

-Within a year he moved to the Ministry of the Interior, becoming Minister from 1895-1899.
+Within a year he moved to the Ministry of the Interior, becoming Minister from 1895 to 1899.
 A self-described "man of the old school" who viewed the Tsar as the "anointed one, the rightful sovereign", Goremykin was a loyal supporter of Nicholas II as autocrat and accordingly pursued conservative policy.
-He was apparently well liked by the Empress Alexandra.
-(In 1894 he was appointed as senator; in 1896 as Actual Privy Councillor and became a member of the Imperial Orthodox Palestine Society).
+He was apparently well liked by the Empress Alexandra (in 1894 he was appointed as senator; in 1896 as Actual Privy Councillor and became a member of the Imperial Orthodox Palestine Society).
 In 1897 Vladimir Chertkov, a leading member of the Tolstoyan movement, was banned by Goremykin or his ministry.

-While heading the Interior Ministry he submitted a proposal to the Tsar advocating administrative reform and the expansion of the zemstvo program and representation within the existing Zemstvos.
+While heading the Interior Ministry he submitted a proposal to the tsar advocating administrative reform and the expansion of the zemstvo program and representation within the existing zemstvos.
 Faced with opposition to the program, he left the position in 1899.
 In April 1906, Sergei Witte, a reformist, was succeeded by Goremykin.
-In the Russian Constitution of 1906 the Tsar, regretting his 'moment of weakness' when signing the October Manifesto, retained the title of autocrat and maintained his unique dominating position in relation to the Russian Church.
+In the Russian Constitution of 1906 the tsar, regretting his 'moment of weakness' when signing the October Manifesto, retained the title of autocrat and maintained his unique dominating position in relation to the Russian Church.

 Goremykin's unwavering opposition to the political reform demanded by the First Duma left him unable to work with that body and he resigned in July 1906 after a conflict about ministerial responsibility and rejecting radical agrarian reforms proposed by Duma.
-He was replaced by his Minister of Interior, the younger and more forceful Peter Stolypin.
+He was replaced by his Minister of Interior, the younger and more forceful Pyotr Stolypin.